Christoffer9612/smapshot-application/developer_notes.md

 ## Known bugs

 * When adding custom markers in OSMdroid, they move with the map.
 Solution [here](https://stackoverflow.com/questions/54811451/osmdroid-default-marker-moving-when-zooming-out-on-android-api-28#_=), added into current codebase.
+* Xiaomi Mi 9T does NOT update location on OSM.
+Solution: open Google Maps and update current location.

 ## Current functionality
 - [X] Adapted for being used in: **portrait mode**